TRT Global - US must agree compensation before nuclear talks, Iran's foreign minister tells FT

 Iran's chief nuclear negotiator said this should include financial compensation, without giving details, and assurances that Iran would not be attacked during negotiations again, according to FT.

-The US launched strikes last month on Iranian nuclear facilities that Washington says were part of a programme geared towards developing nuclear weapons.
+The US launched strikes last month on Iranian nuclear facilities that Washington says were part of a program geared towards developing nuclear weapons.

 Tehran maintains that its nuclear programme focuses on peaceful purposes and is not developing weapons.